|American Sign Language|

 The three Student Texts are designed to help students acquire conversational ability in ASL and an awareness and appreciation of deaf people.
 Each text contains nine instructional units that present major grammatical features of ASL through dialogues, introduce students to the intricate features of ASL structure, discuss individual grammatical features, and include sample drills.

 Print Edition: ISBN 978-0-930323-86-8, 7 x 10 paperback, 202 pages, illustrations, diagrams, index

 Print Edition: ISBN 978-0-930323-87-5, 7 x 10 paperback, 196 pages, illustrations, diagrams, index

 Print Edition: ISBN 978-0-930323-88-2, 7 x 10 paperback, 196 pages, illustrations, diagrams, index

 Charlotte Baker-Shenk is a consultant on ASL linguistics and empowerment in Sharpsburg, MD.

-Dennis Cokely is Director, American Sign Language Program and Chair, Department of Modern Languages, Northeastern University, Boston, MA.
+Dennis Cokely is director of the American Sign Language Program and chair of the Department of Modern Languages at Northeastern University.Order Form or call: